 This is extremely important information for all women of childbearing age because most doctors push folic acid supplementation, which is a synthetic version of naturally occurring folate that has been linked to:

 - Emotional ups and downs

-Like all of cancer-fighting cruciferous vegetables, kale has been shown to stop cancer in its tracks.
-Studies have shown, for example, that more than 70% of all research conducted on cruciferous vegetables has found that they protect against cancer.
-(11)
+Like all of cancer-fighting cruciferous vegetables, kale has been shown to help stop cancer in its tracks.
+Studies have shown, for example, that more than 70 percent of all research conducted on cruciferous vegetables has found that they protect against cancer.
+(8)

-According to the National Cancer Institute, for example, the secret behind the cancer-killing ability of cruciferous veggies is that they are rich in glucosinolates – a large group of sulfur-containing compounds.
-(12)
+According to the National Cancer Institute, the secret behind the cancer-killing ability of cruciferous veggies is that they’re rich in glucosinolates — a large group of sulfur-containing compounds.
+(9)